Thomas Gibson-Carmichael, 1st Baron Carmichael: Colonial Governor

 Carmichael was appointed Governor of Victoria in 1908 and served from 27 July 1908 to 19 May 1911.

 As governor, Carmichael permitted Victoria Premier Sir Thomas Bent who had lost a no-confidence vote on 3 December 1908 to dissolve the assembly and call for fresh elections.
 Thomas Bent, however, lost the elections and John Murray succeeded him as premier.
 A Royal Commission investigation was started in 1909 to inquire into the financial misappropriations made by Bent.

 In 1911 Carmichael was appointed governor of Madras and served from 3 November 1911 to 30 March 1912.
-He was elected President of The Asiatic Society for 1913–15.
+From 1 April 1912 to 26 March 1917, he was appointed as the Governor of Bengal.
+He was also elected as the President of The Asiatic Society from 1913 to 1915.

 Honours

 He was appointed a Knight Commander of the Order of St Michael and St George in 1908, a Knight Grand Commander of the Order of the Indian Empire in 1911 and a Knight Grand Commander of the Order of the Star of India in 1917.
 In 1912 he was raised to the peerage as Baron Carmichael, of Skirling in the County of Peebles.
 Sir Ashutosh Mukherjee created a post Carmichael Professor of Ancient Indian History and Culture, after his name.
 Carmichael College in Rangpur, Bangladesh is named after and was inaugurated by him in 1916.